-- S: Yeah, like I go to TRIO all the time, CHANCE, they like keep me on track, like they call me and email me too to see like how I'm doing and check on me, but then it's like how are your classes going, you know.
-But planning my classes, I am in the ROTC program and I'm an accounting major so they really like help me plan like all my classes that I want to take over the four years, so, and they check on me too to see like you know which classes am I taking for next semester and stuff like that.
-So, it's pretty organized the whole time because they're really good about seeing where you at and where you trying to go and what you should do to get there. - S: The advising that I went to, it was from the Native American Support Program where they helped me with courses, to choose which ones.
+CBA: Yeah, like I go to TRIO all the time.
+CHANCE, they like keep me on track-- like they call me and email me too -- to see how I'm doing and check on me, but then it's like how are your classes going?
+But planning my classes, I am in the ROTC program, and I'm an accounting major, so they really like help me plan like all my classes that I want to take over the four years -- and they check on me too, to see like, you know, which classes am I taking for next semester and stuff like that.
+So, it's pretty organized the whole time because they're really good about seeing where you're at and where you're trying to go and what you should do to get there.

+Engin: The advising that I went to, it was from the Native American Support Program where they helped me with courses, to choose which ones.
 And I'm currently waiting to go into my pre-nursing advising, but so far I went to my advisor at LAS, the department of LAS, to choose which courses.